Specialists for Cataract Surgery in Fort Myers

 When you need cataract surgery specialists in Fort Myers, Elmquist Eye Group can help.
 We are pleased to offer the revolutionary bladeless laser-assisted cataract procedure and the latest advancements in intraocular lens technology.

-Dr. E. Trevor Elmquist, his managing partner, Kate Wagner, OD, and his associates, Nina Burt, OD, Sarah Eccles-Brown, MD, and Yasaira Rodriguez, MD provide complete eye care services for all members of your family in Cape Coral, Fort Myers, Lee County and beyond.
+Dr. E. Trevor Elmquist, his managing partner, Kate Wagner, OD, and his associates, Nina Burt, OD and Yasaira Rodriguez, MD provide complete eye care services for all members of your family in Cape Coral, Fort Myers, Lee County and beyond.

 About Laser-Assisted Cataract Surgery